-Angel Reese’s WNBA Salary Projections are Staggering
+Angel Reese’s WNBA Salary Projections Are Staggering

 Angel Reese‘s salary projections for her first WNBA season aren’t sufficient for a star of her caliber.

-Reese is currently projected by ESPN to be the No. 8 overall pick in the 2024 WNBA Draft, which is held by the Chicago Sky.
+Reese is currently projected by ESPN to be the No. 8 overall pick in the 2024 WNBA draft, getting selected by the Chicago Sky.

-According to the WNBA’s collective bargaining agreement, the Draft’s No.1 overall pick (which is reserved for Caitlin Clark) earns a 2024 rookie salary of $76,535.
-The No.10 pick in the Draft earns about a $70,000 base salary.
+According to the WNBA’s collective bargaining agreement, the draft’s No. 1 overall pick (which is expected to be Caitlin Clark) will earn a 2024 rookie salary of $76,535.
+The No. 10 pick in the draft earns about a $70,000 base salary.

-For comparison, HoopsRumors.com reports that the minimum NBA salary for 2023-24 is $1.1 million.
+For comparison, HoopsRumors.com reported that the minimum NBA salary for 2023-24 is $1.1 million.

 Yet, incentives aside, that potential salary still pales in comparison to the estimated $1.8 million in NIL deals that Reese accrued at LSU, according to On3.com.